ramp-eu/JS2SF/ReadMe.md

 ## API

-More information about  can be found in [API documentation](docs/api.md)
+More information about  the internal structure  (available functions and use data model)of the RoseAp can be found in [API documentation](docs/api.md)

 ## Testing

-A complete Tutorial is worked out for two robots from a stone processing company.
+When users download the API it is obvious that they do not have a virtual robot available to test with.
+This makes it impossible to create a use case that allows the user to see and examinate in detail the behaviour of the API.
+To overcome this we developped a limited robotsimulator.

+##### Upfront testing with limited functionality

 To allow people to test upfront an implementation of the ROSE-AP, we made a container-based (docker) implementation of the ROSE-AP as binaries that may be used for testing purposes.
 For this purpose a predefined set of robot-data is extracted from the robot and piped to the context broker.